 The first player (also called the initiative player), who holds the Initiative Token, activates one of his ready heroes by removing the corresponding Hero Token from the hero's card.
 The Hero Token should be placed off to the side for now, but the token might eventually be placed on a Dungeon Tile if the hero plays a special effect that needs to be tracked on the game board.
 Once activated, the hero may move, attack, and play cards in order to interact with the monsters and challenges on the game board.
 Instead of attacking, the hero may choose to rest (see page 22).
 Once the hero is finished with the main part of his activation, the corresponding player may spend XP Tokens to draft 1 Upgrade Card and add it to his hand.
-Finally, the player may discard cards and draw up to his hand limit as permitted by his Draft Bonus Chart.
+Finally, the player may discard cards and must draw up to his hand limit as permitted by his Draft Bonus Chart.
+A single hero's activation during a game cycle is referred to as the hero's turn.

-Each of the other players in clockwise order then activates one hero in the same manner.
+Each of the other players in clockwise order then activates one hero to take a turn in the same manner.